py-paulo/aiogeoip/docs/index.rst

 Key Features
 ============

+.. caution:

+   using the free service of the `IP-API <https://ip-api.com/>`_ it is only possible to make 45 HTTP requests per minute from an IP address.

 - Support for asynchronous requests with `aiohttp <https://docs.aiohttp.org/en/stable/>`_.
 - Synchronous backend in ``urllib`` and ``requests``.
 - Synchronous backend in urllib and requests.